Hydroenvironment/R-Hydrology-Tools/README.md

 # R-Hydrology-Tools
-Training of data handling and descriptive statistics in R
+Toolkit for data handling, exploratory analysis, flood and drought analysis in R